 Quick GuideSore Throat or Strep Throat?
 How to Tell the Difference

 What is a fever?

-Fever is not considered medically significant until body temperature is above 100.4 F (38 C).
+Fever is not considered medically significant until body temperature is above 100.4 F (38 C), which is the temperature considered to be a fever by medical professionals.
 Anything above normal but below 100.4 F (38 C) is considered a low-grade fever.
 Fever serves as one of the body's natural defenses against bacteria and viruses that cannot live at a higher temperatures.
 For that reason, low-grade fevers should normally go untreated, unless accompanied by troubling symptoms or signs.

 Also, the body's defense mechanisms seem to work more efficiently at a higher temperature.
 Fever is just one part of an illness, many times no more important than the presence of other symptoms such as cough, sore throat, sinus congestion, fatigue, joint pains or aches, chills, nausea, etc.

 Fevers of 104 F (40 C) or higher may be dangerous and demand immediate home treatment and prompt medical attention, as they can result in delirium and convulsions, particularly in infants, children, and the elderly.